mas-bandwidth/gafferongames/content/post/deterministic_lockstep.md

   <source src="http://new.gafferongames.com/videos/deterministic_lockstep_tcp_250ms_5pc.webm" type="video/webm"/>
 </video>

 Now I will concede that if you have no packet loss and/or a very small amount of latency then you very well may get acceptable results with TCP.
-But please be aware that if you use TCP to send time critical data it degrades <em><u>terribly</u></em> as packet loss and latency increase.
+But please be aware that if you use TCP it behaves _terribly_ under bad network conditions.

 ## Can we do better than TCP?